enkatsu/JacksonP5/README.md

 While the actual core components live under their own projects -- including the three core packages (streaming, databind, annotations); data format libraries; data type libraries; JAX-RS provider; and a miscellaneous set of other extension modules -- this project act as the central hub for linking all the pieces together.
 A good companion to this README is the Jackson Project FAQ.

+## Installation

+Download JacksonP5 from [releases](https://github.com/enkatsu/JacksonP5/releases) and place it in libraries.

 ## Usage

 ### Read from String